 If you believe you fit well with the startup’s culture and their culture is what you are looking for, then it will be easy to show the team that you are a great fit.
 Just make sure to know their culture and where possible the specific wordings they use and feed these back to them in the interview, in a non-salesy way.

-Step 10: Know the Industry & Competitors
+Step 9: Know the industry & competitors

+Ok, so you’ve got the passion and culture steps covered.
+Now it’s time to get analytical and carry out some market research.
 Like with any other company, it’s always helpful to know the industry and who is competing in that space.
 For startups, knowing about the competitive landscape they are in is even more crucial, as they are fighting for every new client they can get in a market that doesn’t know them very well yet.
 At the early stages of building brand loyalty and growing a following, it’s incredibly important to keep an eye on competitors.

 The founders will be very impressed if you can mentally map out their competitive landscape.
 Know where the startup has a competitive advantage and you can offer your opinion on why you think this is working so well in their industry.
 Be careful with critical feedback at this stage.
-You don’t want to sound like an arrogant know-it-all who comes in on the first day trying to teach the founders how to run the business they’ve been building for 5 years.
+You don’t want to sound like an arrogant know-it-all who comes in on the first day trying to teach the founders how to run the business they’ve been building for five years.

 The industry defines the product or service.
-Ideally it’s also an industry that you are interested in yourself, so make sure you show the founding team that you know what’s going on out on the battlefield.
+Ideally, it’s also an industry that you are interested in yourself, so make sure you show the founding team that you know what’s going on out on the battlefield.

-Step 11: Do a Skill Check
+Step 10: Do a skill check

 This is where it gets personal.
-You’re being hired to become an asset to their team and they will be looking for certain skills.
+You’re being hired to become an asset to their team, and they will be looking for certain skills.
 Apart from the technical skills and talents specified in the job description, there are a set of skills that most startups will find useful in their fresh hires.

 - Flexibility and Adaptability: are you able to adapt to changes quickly and efficiently?
 Will you learn quickly when you’re needed for something else?
 Startups are in constant flux.
 Show them that you can wear many hats and that you’ll be able to wear them well with a little bit of coaching and a lot of self-taught practice.

 - Creativity: your creative input can shape the startup and define its future.
 That’s a lot of power and a lot of responsibility, but it’s what founders look for in their best teammates.
-Creative solutions to problems, big and small product innovations and new ways to access markets, are great ways to apply your creative mind to add tangible value in a startup.
+Creative solutions to problems, big and small product innovations and new ways to access markets, are great ways to apply your creative mind to add tangible value to a startup.

 - Team Player: We’ve covered this one, but let’s reiterate: you’re going to be in a team.
 Be good at it.

 - Execution: in the startup world it’s all about great execution and when coupled with great ideas, you become an indispensable asset to any company.
-Think of a few situations where you took a project from ideation through to completion, or where you implemented a major change.
+Think of a few situations where you took a project from ideation through to completion, or where you implemented a significant change.

 - Hustle: this skill—or rather attitude—goes hand in hand with great execution.
-Simply put, hustling is turning a ‘No’ into a ‘Yes please!
+Simply put, hustling is turning a ‘No’ into a ‘Yes, please!
 Here’s a cheque with my signature, when can we start?’
 Can you give an example of where you kept going when odds were stacked against you and achieved that ambitious goal you set yourself?

 - Proactivity and Curiosity: there is always a better way of doing things.
 Show the interviewer that you go beyond the call of duty to make the startup a success.
 Consider examples where you did way more than what was asked of you, e.g. by improving an internal process, researching better alternatives or brainstorming a new strategy.